College Acceptance GPA + SAT Guide

 Notes

 Percentiles describe test scores only.
-GPA rigor, essays, recommendations and institutional priorities can move an application in either direction, and at very selective schools a low base acceptance rate means even above-75th applicants are frequently turned away.
-Pull the school’s figures from its Common Data Set (sections C1 and C9) for the most accurate comparison.
+GPA rigor, course selection, essays, recommendations and institutional priorities all move an application in ways a score comparison cannot capture.
+At very selective schools a low base acceptance rate means even above-75th applicants are frequently turned away.
+Use this tool to understand your competitive position, not to predict a specific outcome.